Law & Order: Special Victims Unit: Russian adaptation

 In 2007, the Russian production company Studio 2B purchased the rights to create an adaptation of Law & Order: Special Victims Unit for Russian television.
 Titled Law & Order: Division of Field Investigation, the series stars Alisa Bogart and Vica Fiorelia.
 It follows a unit of investigators in Moscow whose job is to investigate crimes of a sexual nature.
 The series aired on NTV until 2010 and was produced by Pavel Korchagin, Felix Kleiman and Edward Verzbovski and directed by Dmitry Brusnikin.
 The screenplays were written by Sergei Kuznvetsov, Elena Karavaeshnikova, and Maya Shapovalova.

 Spin-off

-On March 31, 2020, it was announced that NBC had ordered an untitled spin-off series to launch in the 2020–21 television season, with Christopher Meloni reprising his role as Elliot Stabler.
-Meloni left SVU in 2011.
-The series order consists of 13 episodes.
-On June 2, 2020, it was announced that the series would be called Law & Order: Organized Crime and writer Craig Gore had been fired.
-When NBC announced its fall schedule on June 16, Organized Crime was the only new show on the schedule, slotted for Thursdays at 10/9c.
-However, the series was later delayed to 2021.
-On October 2, 2020, it was announced that Matt Olmstead would be stepping down as showrunner and a replacement was not announced at the time.
-On December 9, 2020, it was announced that Ilene Chaiken has joined as showrunner after her overall deal with Universal Television.
-Dylan McDermott was announced on January 27, 2021, as joining the cast in an unspecified role.
-On February 2, 2021, Tamara Taylor was cast in an undisclosed role.
-On February 4, 2021, it was announced that the series would premiere on April 1, 2021, in a two-hour crossover event.
+On March 31, 2020, it was announced that NBC had ordered an untitled spin-off series to launch in the 2020–21 television season, with Christopher Meloni reprising his role as Elliot Stabler since departing from SVU in 2011.
+The series order consisted of 13 episodes and premiered on NBC in a two-hour crossover event with SVU on April 1, 2021.
+On April 25, 2024, it was announced that the series was renewed for a fifth season and would move to Peacock.
+The fifth season premiered its first two episodes on Peacock on April 17, 2025, with the first episode also having a special airing on NBC.